 You can also just smear some raspberry jam between some bright, pink macaron shells and call it a day.

 I wanted to make the filling for these French macarons a little bit more decadent by adding some mascarpone cheese to my apricot buttercream mixture.
 The cheese gives an extra creaminess to the filling, subduing the overt sweetness that can sometimes arise with a buttercream filling.

 They also say that macarons are better after they’ve been refrigerated for a day, which is entirely true.
-It makes the macarons chewier, and in this case, it also made the filling that much more creamy.
+It makes the macarons chewier, and in this case, it also made the filling that much creamier.

-You normally might bite into a macaron and feel the chewy texture of the shells and taste the slightest hint of buttercream as it quickly dissolves in your mouth.
+Normally, when you bite into a macaron like this, you feel the chewy texture of the shells and taste the slightest hint of buttercream as it quickly dissolves in your mouth.

 I tried to be as detailed in the recipe notes as I could to help you create your French macarons at home.
-Some tips you want to keep in mind:
+Some other tips you want to keep in mind are to:

 - Your macaron batter should fall off your spatula in slow, steady, velvet-like ribbons.
 You shouldn’t have to shake your spatula to get the batter falling, nor should it whizz down in the blink of an eye.